Supervised Multimodal Bitransformers for Classifying Images and Text: Results

 \subsection{Freezing Strategy}

-We conduct an analysis of whether it helps to initially freeze the different pre-trained components (we keep the number of image embeddings fixed).
-This would help for instance in learning to map from visual space to the expected token input space of the transformer.
-The idea is to see if it helps to first learn something about the task outputs and, importantly, how to map to the bitransformer token space from the image embeddings.
+We conduct an analysis of whether it helps to initially freeze different pre-trained components.
+Freezing can help when learning to map from visual space to the expected token input space of the transformer.
+In other words, the randomly initialized components can be trained first.
 We can then unfreeze the image encoder, to make the image information maximally useful, before we unfreeze the bitransformer to tune the entire system on the task.
 Figure \ref{fig:freezing} shows the results, and indeed corroborates the intuition that it is useful to first learn to put the components together, then unfreeze the image encoder, and only after that unfreeze the pre-trained bitransformer.
-How many epochs to freeze the text encoder for appears to be task-dependent, while unfreezing the image encoder early works best.
+The optimal number of epochs is task-dependent, while unfreezing the image encoder early works best.